FAQ

 Can I apply to schools directly?

-No. Students who want to apply to DCPS schools or participating public charter schools must use the My School DC application.
-The only exception is your DCPS in-boundary schools (Grades K-12) at which you can directly enroll without submitting a My School DC application.
+No. Students who want to apply to DCPS schools or participating public charter schools must use the My School DC application.The only exceptions are for admission to your DCPS in-boundary schools (Grades K-12) and any charter schools that elect not to participate in the lottery.
+You may directly enroll in your DCPS in-boundary school or apply to non-participating public charter schools without submitting a My School DC application.

 Can I get a paper copy of the application?